 DTC, Marketing & Social Media

-There’s more to adopting a DTC approach than merely changing your method of distribution.
+There’s more to adopting a direct to consumer marketing strategy than merely changing your method of distribution.
 Direct to consumer brands like Allbirds, Everland, and Bonobos take end-to-end control of the customer journey.

 Image Source: Copper CRM